thomasnordahl-dk/tester/README.md

 *An object oriented approach to testing PHP code.*

-*Tester* aims to be: easy to learn, light weight, object oriented, and extendable.
+*Tester* aims to be: easy to learn, light weight, object oriented, and extensible.

 [Documentation here](docs/index.md)